porzell/ptest-c/README.md

 ## Optional human-readable stack tracing on assertion failure

 On a failure, you might want some more information on why it failed.
-PTest-C is configurable to display a human-readable stack trace with line numbers and function names on an assertion failure.
+On platforms supporting `addr2line`, PTest-C is configurable to display a human-readable stack trace with line numbers and function names on an assertion failure.
 This works best if GCC/Clang is configured to output GDB debugging info, though PTest-C will still be able to provide some information, such as the function, line number, and assertion expression that triggered the failure on a test.

 To enable stack trace simply add the following to your GCC flags:
 ```
--ggdb -DPTEST_ENABLE_TRACE -DPTEST_TRACE_DEPTH=15
+-ggdb -DPTEST_ENABLE_TRACE -DPTEST_TRACE_DEPTH=[max stack trace depth]
 ```

 The maximum depth of the stack trace is configurable through PTEST_TRACE_DEPTH.